Denis O'Sullivan (Gaelic footballer)

 Denis O'Sullivan (born 11 June 1989) is an Irish Gaelic footballer who plays as a left wing-back for the New York senior football team.

-Born in Ballinascarty, County Cork, O'Sullivan first arrived on the inter-county scene at the age of seventeen, when he first linked up with the Cork minor teams as a dual player, before later joining the under-21 football side.
+Born in Ballinascarty, County Cork, O'Sullivan arrived on the inter-county scene at the age of seventeen, when he first linked up with the Cork minor teams as a dual player, later joining the under-21 football side.
 He made his senior debut during the 2011 National Football League.
 Over the next few years, O'Sullivan became a regular member of the team and won one Munster medal and one National Football League medal.
 He currently plays with New York.

 At club level, O'Sullivan began his career with Ballinascarthy before a controversial move to Clonakilty.
 He currently plays with Cork.